What is a cochlear implant?

 How does the cochlea allow us to hear sounds?

-The spiral shape of the cochlea is a magnificent and efficient design, with sound energy entering one small area (the stapes/oval window), transmitting through fluid-filled compartments of the cochlea, and exiting through another small area (the round window).
+The spiral shape of the cochlea is an efficient design, with sound energy entering one small area (the stapes/oval window), transmitting through fluid-filled compartments of the cochlea, and exiting through another small area (the round window).
 As sound waves travel through the cochlear fluids, they cause tiny internal membranes to “ripple.”
 These ripples activate specialized nerve endings at various points along the length of the snail shell.
-Each point that is activated represents a different pitch, or frequency, that we can sense in our human hearing spectrum.
+Each point that is activated represents a different pitch, or frequency, that we can sense in our hearing spectrum.

 The culmination of these signals then travels up the nerve endings to the center of the snail shell, an area called the modiolus.
 There, they come together to form the cochlear-vestibular nerve, also known as the auditory nerve or cranial nerve VIII.
 This nerve then carries the electrical hearing signals to our brain, where they are interpreted and processed as sounds we can recognize and to which we can react.